 A white bread made of “straight grade” flour representing an extraction, according to the manufacturer, of “about 72% of the entire wheat berry” and containing 2.5% non-fat milk solids based on the flour showed digestion rates 61% and 11%, respectively, faster than those for the peeled-wheat bread.

-This white bread, however, was digested only 39% faster than the peeled-wheat bread baked with high-vitamin yeasts with respect to protein, and not at all faster as regards the carbohydrate.
+This white bread, however, was digested only 39% faster than the peeled-wheat bread baked with high-vitamin yeasts to protein, and not at all faster as regards the carbohydrate.

-The shortcoming of whole wheat bread does not lie in a lesser peptogenic effect, for the pepsin content in the gastric digests was 40% higher than in those from the white breads.
+The shortcoming of whole wheat bread does not lie in a lesser peptogenic effect, for the pepsin content in the gastric digests was 40% higher than in those from the white slices of bread.

-Skimmed milk and low-fat cheese takes an hour and a half to digest.
+Skimmed milk and low-fat cheese take an hour and a half to digest.

 How long does it take to digest food